 You must also file a confirmation statement with Companies House at least once a year.
 The confirmation statement is filed with Companies House to confirm that the information they hold is up to date.
 You can read more about the confirmation statement here:

 Why run a Limited company?

-Although there is an administrative burden attached to operating via a Limited company, it can be tax efficient to put your day trading profits through a Limited company.
+Although there is an administrative burden attached to operating via a Limited company, it can be tax efficient to run your day trading business through a Limited company.
 Whether or not it is beneficial tends to depend on the level of the day trader’s earnings.